svetlyobg/FireFoxExtentions/README.md

 ## Save PDF
 Save webpage as a PDF file.
 Simply click on the addon icon and see the magic happens.
 The best free PDF saving tool on the market. [https://addons.mozilla.org/en-US/firefox/addon/save-pdf-tool/?src=search](https://addons.mozilla.org/en-US/firefox/addon/save-pdf-tool/?src=search)

+## Firefox Multi-Account Containers
+Firefox Multi-Account Containers lets you keep parts of your online life separated into color-coded tabs that preserve your privacy.
+Cookies are separated by container, allowing you to use the web with multiple identities or accounts simultaneously. [https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/)